 - When a node is restarted after the license has expired, the NFS, CIFS, FTP, and S3 services are stopped on that node.
-You can use the support services show command to display the node-wise status of the service. - An option to start, stop, and check the status of NFS, CIFS, FTP, and S3 services is available. - You can add the license using the license add.
-The license add command provides support for scp path as well. - The license list and license list details commands list licenses from the node where the management console is ONLINE.
-The per node or node-wise listing of installed licenses is not supported in this release.
+You can use the support services show command to display the node-wise status of the service. - An option to start, stop, and check the status of NFS, CIFS, FTP, and S3 services is available. - You can add the license using the license add command.
+The license add command provides support for scp path as well. - The license list and license list details commands give details of the license installed on each node of the cluster.